Shop Management Software Pricing Compared: What Independent Shops Actually Pay

 Why per seat pricing is rough on small shops

 Say you run a four bay shop with five people who touch the system.
 On a per seat model at even $40 per user, that is $200 a month before you add texting or payment processing.
 Hire a sixth, and you are at $240.
-The software gets more expensive precisely as your shop gets busier, which is backwards.
+With per seat pricing, the cost tracks how many people log in.

-Flat plans with unlimited technicians remove that penalty.
-You pay for the shop, not the headcount.
+Flat plans with unlimited technicians take a different approach: you pay for the shop, not the headcount.
+Which model is better simply depends on your team size.

 What enterprise tools typically cost

-Platforms aimed at larger shops and multi location groups, like Tekmetric, Shopmonkey, AutoLeap, Mitchell1, and Shop-Ware, are powerful but priced for bigger operations.
+Platforms aimed at larger shops and multi location groups, like Tekmetric, Shopmonkey, AutoLeap, Mitchell1, and Shop-Ware, are powerful and priced for the range they serve.
 Public reports and shop owners commonly describe total costs landing in the range of $200 to $500 or more per month once you include the modules a working shop actually uses.
 Exact pricing varies by shop size, location count, and which add-ons are bundled, so always confirm directly with the vendor.

 How GreaseGoose prices it